apoorv098/HumanAid-App/README.md

 sending SOS messages along with the current location and the app can be triggered with minimal effort.

+*This project is done as a part of Mobile Computing Course at IIIT Delhi, India.*

 **HumanAid : “we care for your safety”**   - By Team AndroGeeks